shivamcalis1998/propftx-full-stack/README.md

 # Movie Database Website

 ## Overview
 This project is a movie database website built using Node.js for the backend and Redux, Axios for the frontend.
-The website allows users to browse through a collection of movies, with features including pagination, filtering, sorting, and search by title or director.
+The website allows users to browse through a collection of movies, with features including pagination, filtering, sorting, search by title or director, and CRUD operations that can be performed from the frontend.

 ## Features
 - **Pagination**: Browse through multiple pages of movie listings.
 - **Filtering**: Narrow down the movie selection based on various criteria.
 - **Sorting**: Arrange movies by different attributes such as release date or rating.
 - **Search**: Easily find movies by searching for titles or directors.
+- **CRUD Operations**: Perform Create, Read, Update, and Delete operations on movie entries directly from the frontend.
+- **Database**: I use MongoDb.
+-
 ## Technologies Used
 - **Backend**:
   - Node.js
   - Express.js
-  - Render (for deployment)
+  - CRUD Operations

 - **Frontend**:
   - Redux (for state management)
   - Axios (for making HTTP requests)

-  - Versel (for deployment)
+## Deployment
+- **Backend Deployment**: Render
+- **Frontend Deployment**: Vercel

 ## How to Run
 1. **Clone the repository**: